 comment:

-Writes 3 bytes that are only ever used by this hander_0x0F and handler_0x0E.
+Writes 3 bytes that are only ever used by this hander and PROTO2b::handler_0x0E.

 Maybe setting some modification timestamp or signature.